 SPARK!
-Individuals with memory-care needs are invited to participate with a friend, family member, or care partner in engaging in art experiences.
+Individuals with memory loss are invited to participate with a friend, family member, or care partner in engaging in art experiences.
 Artworks on view spark conversation among participants in galleries, followed by a hands-on art activity.
 Family & friends register for monthly programs by calling 715.845.7010.
-Check the events calendar to learn details about […]
+Check the events calendar to learn details […]

 Sunday afternoon’s SPARK! program for individuals with memory loss and their care partners at the Woodson Art Museum, September 21, 1-2:30 pm, fittingly follows Saturday’s nationwide walk to raise awareness for Alzheimer’s care, support, and research.

 I continually witness sensory-rich, interactive SPARK! programs at the Woodson break through and ease the isolation and depression that those with dementia often experience.
 SPARK! participants gather to view artwork and engage in related multisensory activities that incorporate movement, music, scent, and tactile objects.
 During a recent visit, one participant rose from his wheelchair to dance with me, displaying deft footwork!
 Subsequent group discussions and hands-on art making often evoke reminiscing, laughter, and feelings of belonging.

 While the Wausau area is being marketed as the Best Place to Play in the Snow by the Central Wisconsin Convention and Visitors Bureau this winter, the Woodson Art Museum – as always – is the best place to escape the cold and enjoy the view.
 Last week, representatives from the Wisconsin Department of Tourism […]